Homer City Generating Station: Architecture

 The plant's Unit 3 had a 371 m (1,217 ft) tall chimney, which was built in 1977.
 Until its implosion this chimney was the third-tallest chimney in the world, the second-tallest in North America, and the tallest in the United States.
 On clear days, it was possible to spot the chimney from as far south as Greensburg, Pennsylvania, and as far east as Ebensburg, Pennsylvania.
+The chimney was so robust that the demolition attempt failed to bring down the entire structure in its initial attempt as planned.

+Data center

+As part of the rush to build AI insfrastructure, the former coal-burning power station is investing $15 billion to become a natural gas-powered data center campus that will supply its own energy and could also provide energy to nearby homes.
+Critics point out the environmental damage that could ensue.